The Ultimate Guide to Buying a Walk-In

 Doors

 First, your unit may need a standard personnel swing door.
 They typically measure 34” x 78” and employ a latch-style closure.
-This is the right choice if the frequency of door openings will be low to medium – industry standard is 2-3 opens per hour.
+This is the right choice if the frequency of door openings will be low to medium – the industry standard is 2-3 opens per hour.
 While this door system will take the most time to open and close, it is the most energy-efficient.

 Next, especially if you need more clearance, sliding doors may be the right choice.
 These can offer larger entries than standard swing doors and be either manual or electric.
 Lastly, roll-up garage-style doors are ideal if your cooler is large and you receive large deliveries frequently.